 - 10 drops each green and red food coloring

 - In a large heavy saucepan, combine sugar, corn syrup and water.
 Cook, stirring occasionally, over medium-high heat until a candy thermometer reads 300° (hard-crack stage).
 Remove from the heat; add flavoring.
 Pour into a well-buttered 15x10x1-in. pan.
 Randomly drop green and red food coloring over candy; swirl a wooden skewer or toothpick through colors to marble (photo 1).
 Let candy cool until firm, but not completely set, about 20-25 minutes (finger should not leave a dent when pressed into candy, but candy should be warm and bendable).
 Invert pan and press on pan bottom to release candy in one piece (photo 2).
 Wrap a sheet of waxed paper around a 2-liter soda bottle; attach with masking tape.
 Slowly wrap candy around bottle to mold shape, bring ends together (photo 3).
 Hold in place until set, about 5 minutes.
 Remove waxed paper and bottle.
 Place candy tube on a 10-in. plate.
 Place a candle in the center.
 Garnish plate with additional broken glass candy if desired.
-To store, wrap with plastic wrap and keep in a cool dry place for up to 1 week.
-Yield: 1 candle holder or 2-1/2 pounds of candy.
+To store, wrap with plastic and keep in a cool, dry place for up to 1 week.